influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withVolumeMounts(volumeMounts)
 ```

-Pod volumes to mount into the container's filesystem.
-Cannot be updated.
+"Pod volumes to mount into the container's filesystem.
+Cannot be updated."

 ### fn spec.template.container.withVolumeMountsMixin